logo2

 Newspaper ad - Aug 1866

-In Jun 1867, the pop factories of T. Smith and Shelden & Sheffer were consolidated under the name, City Bottling Works with Geo.
+In Jun 1867, the pop factories of T. Smith and Shelden & Sheffer were consolidated under the name City Bottling Works with Geo.
 C. Shelden as proprietor (17).
-This marked the end of Smith's bottling operation, but the bottling works itself continued under Shelden (see S. & S. page).
+This marked the end of Smith's bottling operation, but the bottling works itself continued under Shelden (see S. & S.).
 At this time, the amount of pop consumed on Portage Lake on a moderately warm day amounted to over one hundred dozen bottles (17).
-In addition, since pop started to be manufactured locally, drunkenness decreased by nearly 50%, a support of the temperance movement (17).
+Since pop started to be manufactured locally, drunkenness decreased by nearly 50%, a support of the temperance movement (17).

 Tragically, fire struck on 17 Dec 1869 (6).
 It started at the Northwestern Restaurant on the north side of Shelden Ave.
 People fearing that the main portion of town was doomed, bundled their effects onto the street and the Gazette scattered their type and paper onto the ice.
 Surprising to everyone, the fire engine sprang into action and within a few minutes had two streams, and then three streams, on the fire.
 Smith's drug store caught on fire, first in the upper story, which housed his residence.
-The firemen were able to save the adjacent buildings only 3-4 ft away and finally extinguished the fire.
+The firemen were able to extinguished the fire and save the adjacent buildings only 3-4 ft away.
 Unfortunately, two building were destroyed, both owned by Smith, a loss of about $4,000.
 The loss of his stock was $5,000 to $7,000, and he had no insurance.

 Newspaper ad - <i>The Portage Lake Mining Gazette</i>, 24 Feb 1870